jeffpar/mandelbot/README.md

 Installation
 ------------

-This project has already been installed at [Mandelbot website](http://mandelbot.net/) using [GitHub Pages](https://pages.github.com/) and the [gh-pages](https://github.com/jeffpar/mandelbot/tree/gh-pages) branch of this project.
+This project has already been installed at the [Mandelbot website](http://mandelbot.net/) using [GitHub Pages](https://pages.github.com/) and the [gh-pages](https://github.com/jeffpar/mandelbot/tree/gh-pages) branch of this project.
 The website is constructed using [Jekyll](https://jekyllrb.com/) and a collection of [Markdown](https://daringfireball.net/projects/markdown/) documents.